North Rhine-Westphalia: Religion

-In 2016, the interior ministry of North Rhine-Westphalia reported that the number of mosques with a Salafist influence had risen from 3 to 9, which indicated both an actual increase and improved reporting.
+In 2016, the interior ministry of North Rhine-Westphalia reported that the number of mosques with a Salafist influence had increased from three to nine, which indicated both an actual increase and improved reporting.
 According to German authorities, Salafism is incompatible with the principles codified in the Constitution of the Federal Republic of Germany, in particular: democracy, the rule of law, and political order based on human rights.

 Politics

 The politics of North Rhine-Westphalia takes place within a framework of a federal parliamentary representative democratic republic.
 The two main parties are, as on the federal level, the centre-right Christian Democratic Union and the centre-left Social Democratic Party.
 From 1966 to 2005, North Rhine-Westphalia was continuously governed by the Social Democrats or SPD-led governments.

-The state's legislative body is the Landtag ("state diet").
+The state's legislative body is the Landtag ("state parliament house").
 It may pass laws within the competency of the state, e.g. cultural matters, the education system, matters of internal security, i.e. the police, building supervision, health supervision and the media; as opposed to matters that are reserved to Federal law.

 North Rhine-Westphalia uses the same electoral system as the Federal level in Germany: "Personalized proportional representation".
 Every five years the citizens of North Rhine-Westphalia vote in a general election to elect at least 181 members of the Landtag.
 Only parties who win at least 5% of the votes cast may be represented in parliament.

 The Landtag, the parliamentary parties and groups consisting of at least 7 members of parliament have the right to table legal proposals to the Landtag for deliberation.
 The law that is passed by the Landtag is delivered to the Minister-President, who, together with the ministers involved, is required to sign it and announce it in the Law and Ordinance Gazette.

+Landtag after 2022 Election

+The vote was held on 15 May, 2022.
+In the aftermath of the 2022 election, the Christian Democrats (CDU) and the Social Democratic Party (SPD) both had talks with the Greens.
+An alliance between the Greens and the SPD would have required the help of the Free Democratic Party (FDP) to gain a majority, but the FDP did not take part in these conversations.
+Rather, its top candidate believed that a Green/CDU alliance was the most likely outcome.
+All mainstream parties tend to refuse to cooperate with the right-wing Alternative for Germany (AfD).
+Ultimately, the CDU/Green alliance was the one that prevailed.
+The new coalition reelected Hendrik Wüst, who had been the Minister President of North Rhine-Westphalia during the last portion of the previous CDU/FDP coalition on 28 June, 2022.

-List of Ministers-President
+List of minister-presidents

-These are the Ministers-presidents of the Federal State of North Rhine-Westphalia:
+These are the minister-presidents of North Rhine-Westphalia:

-For the current state government, see Wüst cabinet.
+For further information on the current state government, see Wüst cabinet.